Air Conditioner Maintenance: The Pro’s Guide

 Nobody gets excited about moving your air conditioning unit, but if your unit is not properly leveled, it could trigger refrigerant leaks or fail to function properly.
 Invest in a level and inspect your unit at least once a year.
-Condensers can jpotentially become unlevel due to the settling of the earth under the unit.
+Condensers can potentially become unlevel due to the settling of the earth under the unit.

-6. Do I Need To Clean My Evaporator Coils?
+6. Do I Need to Clean My Evaporator Coils?

 YES!
-Dirty coils prevent your air conditioner form functioning efficiently.
+Dirty coils prevent your air conditioner from functioning efficiently.
 The evaporator coils in your A/C unit are a critical component involved in cooling your home off, but they also function to remove moisture from the air to prevent humidity.
-Since these coils are prone to moisture from the condensation, they often collect dust and dirt.
+Since these coils are prone to moisture from condensation, they often collect dust and dirt.

 The good news is cleaning your coils is an easy job to perform.